Yossef-Dawoad/fastapi_full_auth_api/README.md

 # FASTAPI *Complete Auth system

-the project aims as a resoursefull best practices for building production grade web applications as possible with fastapi starting with all you need about authentication.
+the project aims as a resourceful best practice for building production-grade web applications as possible with fastapi starting with all you need about authentication.

 # Installation
 ### Method 1 - Docker